 Today most American college students arrive on campus never having shared a room at all, let alone a shoebox-sized room with a complete stranger they might not even like very much.
 “For some kids, it’s incredibly stressful when they are used to having a room all to themselves,” says Beverly Low, Director of Guidance & College Counseling at Manchester Essex Regional High School in Massachusetts, and former Dean of First-Year Students at Colgate University.
 “It’s the first time many of them have ever lived away from home, and then add the fact that campuses are becoming more and more diverse with an increase in international students from very different backgrounds and life experiences.”
 Many students simply aren’t equipped to live with a roommate who may have different habits, cultural practices, even personal hygiene expectations.

-So before even college starts, how can parents prepare their student for a successful college roommate experience?
+So before college starts, how can parents prepare their student for a successful college roommate experience?

 Realistic expectations.
 Talk to your son or daughter about having realistic expectations of their rooming situation.
 “Have an open mind and practical expectations,” says Low.
 How do you see yourself using your room?
 Do you want to study there?
 What is your daily class schedule?

-Before they get to campus, discuss with your adolescent what his or her non-negotiables are: is it someone touching their stuff?
+Before they get to campus, discuss with your future freshman what his or her non-negotiables are.
+Is it someone touching their stuff?
 Is it their roommate having lots of friends over to hang out when they want to sleep?
-“Many of these issues are not going to be real to your student until they are actually sharing space and living in that room, but talking these things over in advance helps them at least to start thinking.”
+“Many of these issues are not going to be real to your student until they are actually sharing space and living in that room, but talking these things over in advance helps them at least to start thinking,” points out Low.

 Jane Parent is senior editor of Your Teen.